 Shorekeepers is stewardship of coastal marine habitats by people who live near them.
 It is a monitoring methodology designed specifically for community groups and for people who may not have a strong science background to be able to contribute to scientific data collection.
 Having local community groups and individuals take an active role in looking after their coastline fosters "local ownership" and interest.

 Have you ever wondered how barnacles survive out of water for so long at low tide?
 What creature makes those holes in the sand?
 Shorekeepers learn an astonishing amount about intertidal life on the beaches near their communities.
 By actually having to learn to identify different species of marine invertebrates and algae, one begins to appreciate the beauty and complexity that exists.
 For example, seaweed may seem like a slippery mass growing over the rocks, but a closer look reveals a myriad of delicate seasonal plants, in colours ranging from pink through green, olive, and brown.

-White Rock Beach Training Site - Leader: Kevin Conley DFO
+May 6,7 White Rock Beach Training Site - Leader: FOSBs

 A Rocha / Little Campbell River Site - Leader: Christy Juteau

 Sat.
 May 21 Blackie Spit Site - Leader: Sarah Brookes/Chantelle Kingston

 Sat.
 June 4 24th Ave.
 Site - Leader: Paulus Vrijmoed